 To get started, you’ll have to sign up for a Herd account.
 Then, you click the “Trails” button on the sidebar.
 You may then proceed to create a new trail on Base or Ethereum.

-Adding a Primary Node (Step)
+Adding an Execution Node (Step)

 Trails are a linear set of write functions to be executed.
 There is no ability to add branching logic or conditions at this time.
 As the creator, you are purely prefilling inputs to as many function inputs as you can/want before sharing it with others to execute.
 Think of it like pre-filling a form.
-There are three ways to add a primary step node right now:- Write Function: Directly select a write function from a contract to add by either pasting a contract address or selecting one from Sage’s memory.
+There are three ways to add a execution step node right now:- Write Function: Directly select a write function from a contract to add by either pasting a contract address or selecting one from Sage’s memory.

 - Swap: We use 0x to easily route and swap between tokens.
 You can specify two tokens, and an amount to be swapped.